Sample Developmental Edit: Before And After Examples

 Line in manuscript: Nora smiles while asking for the file.
 My chest goes tight, and words fall apart.

 [Subtext lands.
-Give Nora a micro-action to signal pressure.
-Touch on the folder, a glance at the clock, anything that turns the screw.]
+Give Nora a micro-action to show pressure.
+Touch the folder, glance at the clock, anything that turns the screw.]

 Line in manuscript: We sit for coffee and talk about the plan.
 Nothing new comes out of the chat.